atamis/atamis.me/content/posts/2018-10-10-flows-the-wrong-way.md

 projects: ["flows"]
 ---

+Note in 2022: I'm in a very different state of mind compared to when I wrote this, and neither part represents my modern voice or style particularly well.
+I think it's still a good story.

 As part of a new and exciting project, I was faced with the task of ingesting a large amount of more or less homogeneous JSON data into a SQL database for an associate of mine to do some rudimentary business intelligence analysis on it.